NDIS Short Term Accommodation (STA) Guidelines: Rules, Limits, and What Participants Should Know

 Documentation and Reporting

 Every NDIS STA stay must be documented.
-Providers are expected to maintain records that show:
+Providers are expected to maintain detailed records that show:

-• how the stay connected to the participant's disability-related goals
+How the stay connected to the participant's disability-related goals and support needs

-• what activities were delivered and how they aligned with the participant's NDIS plan
+What activities and supports were delivered during the stay and how they aligned with the participant's NDIS plan

-• accurate invoicing that reflects only what the pricing framework allows
+Accurate invoicing that reflects only what the pricing framework allows, with no separately billed extras outside the bundled rate

-Good documentation protects participants.
-It supports future plan reviews, demonstrates that the support was reasonable and necessary, and gives families and coordinators confidence that the stay delivered what was agreed.
+Good documentation has become increasingly important.
+It supports future plan reviews, demonstrates that the support was reasonable and necessary (which the NDIA now scrutinizes more closely), and gives families and coordinators confidence that the stay delivered what was agreed.
+Detailed care records also protect the participant's ability to access STA in future plan periods, because they provide evidence that the support delivers genuine disability-related benefits.

 What Is the Maximum Duration for NDIS STA?